spiral-project/daybed/docs/source/usage.rst

 As described in :ref:`the dedicated section about permissions <permissions-section>`, you can add or remove permissions from models.

-Here, for example, we add the permission to anonymous users (i.e. *Everyone*) to read everyone's records.
+For example, you may want to give the permission to read everyone's records to anonymous users (i.e. *Everyone*).

 Using a ``PATCH`` request, existing permissions configuration is not overwritten completely :